jank-lang/jank-lang.org/resources/src/blog/2023-08-26-object-model.md

 maps, numbers, sequence traversal and strings (for output).
 I'm very pleased to report that **jank is now nearly twice as fast at running the same ray tracing code as Clojure JVM**, with jank clocking in at 36.96ms versus Clojure's 69.44ms.
-Since jank was only marginally faster at the end of the last post, this also means the improvements in the past quarter have been nearly 2x overall.
+Since jank was only marginally faster than Clojure at the end of the last post, this also means the improvements in the past quarter have been nearly 2x overall.

 <figure>
   <object type="image/svg+xml" data="/img/blog/2023-08-26-object-model/ray-tracing.plot.svg" width="50%">